XxMrNobodyxX/TorVeil/README.md

 ---

 ### 2️⃣ All Traffic is Routed Through Tor
-Any tool you use will automatically have its traffic sent over Tor, ensuring anonymity.
+Any tool you use will automatically have its traffic sent over Tor.

 ![Traffic Routed](https://github.com/user-attachments/assets/00de0b3e-623a-48fe-b21e-1a2607980629)

 ---

 ### 3️⃣ Dynamic Exit Node IP Rotation
 The script dynamically changes the Tor exit IP after the specified number of requests.
-Below is a test using Feroxbuster.
+Below is a test using Feroxbuster against my test server.

 ![IP Rotation](https://github.com/user-attachments/assets/f356a760-8c61-46dc-a6fd-cc1aa180571f)